top of page

 • Organise your revision into manageable topics and only study for a maximum of 45 minutes before taking a break.
 This will help you to remember what you have learned, reduce stress and prevent you from feeling overwhelmed.

-To summarise, DO NOT leave your revision until the last minute in the hope that watching a couple of YouTube videos or a film version of "Romeo and Juliet" or "A Christmas Carol" the night before the exam will be enough to help you to pass.
+To summarise, do not leave your revision until the last minute in the hope that watching a couple of YouTube videos or a film version of "Romeo and Juliet" or "A Christmas Carol" the night before the exam will be enough to help you to pass.

-To find out more about what WILL help you and how English Home Studies can prepare you for the GCSE English Exams, please contact me.
+To find out more about what will help you and how English Home Studies can prepare you for the GCSE English Exams, please contact me.

 Recent Posts